Selimbora/Pulse_Code_Modulator/README.md

-necessary explanations are in ther codes as comment parts
+necessary explanations are in the codes as comment parts